-Following the review by the committee of the annual financial statements of the Company for the year ended 31 December 2022 and based on the information provided to it, the committee considers that, in all material respects, the Company complies with the provisions of the Companies Act, International Financial Reporting Standards and the Listing Requirements of the JSE Limited relating to Asset Backed Securities and that the accounting policies applied are appropriate and consistent.
-The committee recommended the Company's annual financial statements for the year ended 31 December 2022 for approval by the board on 22 March 2023.
+Following the review by the Committee of the annual financial statements of the Company for the year ended 31 December 2024 and based on the information provided to it, the Committee considers that, in all material respects, the Company complies with the provisions of the Companies Act, IFRS Accounting Standards and IFRS Interpretations Committee (IFRIC® Interpretations), the Listing Requirements of the JSE Limited relating to the BEE Segment and the transitional provisions thereof and that the accounting policies applied are appropriate and consistent.
+The Committee recommended the Company's annual financial statements for the year ended 31 December 2024 for approval by the board on 9 April 2025.
+The annual financial statements comply with the requirements of the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and the Financial Reporting Pronouncements as issued by the Financial Reporting Standards Council.